 Know Your Customer identity verification process required before redeeming Sweep Coin winnings for cash prizes.

-KYC (Know Your Customer) verification is an identity verification process that sweepstakes casinos require before allowing players to redeem Sweep Coins for cash prizes.
-The process typically involves submitting government-issued photo ID (driver's license or passport), proof of address (utility bill or bank statement dated within the last 90 days), and sometimes a selfie or live video capture for biometric facial matching.
-KYC verification serves multiple purposes: it prevents fraud and account duplication, ensures age compliance (18+ or 21+ depending on state), confirms the player's location is in a legal jurisdiction, and complies with AML (Anti-Money Laundering) and FinCEN reporting requirements around prize disbursement above $600 per year.
-Initial verification usually takes 24 to 72 hours for automated document review at major operators, though edge cases (name mismatches, expired IDs, out-of-state address histories) can extend to 5 to 10 business days.
-Once verified, subsequent redemptions are typically processed without re-verification unless a player changes their payout method, address, or crosses a cumulative prize threshold.
+KYC (Know Your Customer) is an identity check at sweepstakes casinos.
+Sites require it before letting players cash out Sweep Coins for cash prizes.
+The process often involves three things.
+You submit a government-issued photo ID.
+A driver's license or passport works.
+You submit proof of address.
+A utility bill or bank statement dated within the last 90 days works.
+And at times you submit a selfie or live video for biometric matching.
+KYC serves many purposes.
+It blocks fraud and account doubles.
+It checks age (18+ or 21+ depending on state).
+It confirms the player's location is in a legal state.
+And it follows AML (Anti-Money Laundering) and FinCEN reporting requirements around prize disbursement above $600 per year.
+First-time checks usually take 24 to 72 hours for auto-systems at major sites.
+Edge cases can stretch to 5 to 10 business days.
+These cases include name mismatches, expired IDs, and out-of-state address histories.
+Once verified, future cash-outs run without re-checks.
+The exception is when a player switches their payout method, address, or hits a cumulative prize threshold.

 Most sweepstakes casinos require a government-issued photo ID (driver's license or passport) and proof of address (utility bill or bank statement from the last 3 months).
 Some may also request a selfie for identity matching.

 Automated document review at major sweepstakes operators typically completes within 24 to 72 hours.
-Edge cases requiring manual review — name mismatches, expired IDs, or address-history inconsistencies — can take 5 to 10 business days.
+Edge cases requiring manual review, such as name mismatches, expired IDs, or address-history inconsistencies, can take 5 to 10 business days.
 Once your account is verified, subsequent redemptions do not re-trigger full KYC.

 The process of requesting a prize payout or reward after meeting an operator's minimum balance, verification, and any stated playthrough rules.